Malorie Blackman’s bestselling Young Adult novel Noughts and Crosses is being adapted for the screen by BBC1.

-There’s no set airdate yet, but filming will begin later this year on the six-part series, with each episode running an hour long.
+There’s no set air date yet, but filming began in late 2018 on the six-part series, with each episode running an hour long.

-The book is set in a dystopian, alternate world where whites and blacks are segregated, and follows Sephy, a member of the ruling black class, the ‘Crosses’, and her childhood friend Callum, a ‘Nought’ and member of the white underclass who were once slaves to the Crosses.
+The book is set in an alternate world where whites and blacks are segregated, and follows Sephy, a member of the ruling black class, the ‘Crosses’, and her childhood friend Callum, a ‘Nought’ and member of the white underclass who were once slaves to the Crosses.

 “Against a background of prejudice, distrust and powerful rebellion mounting on the streets, a passionate romance builds between Sephy and Callum which will lead them both into terrible danger,” the BBC’s synopsis reads.